D4.9 · Domain 4 · Prompt Engineering · 20% of CCA-F

 Few-shot prompting is the highest-ROI lever inside the loop.
 Per ASC-A01 Course 12 §29, you wrap each example in <sample_input> and <ideal_output> XML tags, you choose 2-5 examples that cover the failure modes (sarcasm, ambiguity, edge formats), and you optionally add a one-line explanation of *why* the example is ideal.
 A 2-3 example before-after pair reduces misclassification by 30-60%, the single biggest single-edit accuracy gain you can make.
 The mistake is using examples Claude already gets right; always pick examples that match the cases you have observed Claude fail on.

 Output anchoring and anti-fabrication are where natural-language prompting reaches its ceiling.
 Asking 'please output JSON' in prose leaks structure roughly 15% of the time under load.
 The fix is tool_use with a JSON schema and tool_choice: forced, the API constrains token generation to match the schema, so structure is guaranteed at 100%.
 Fabrication is a separate problem, schemas guarantee shape, not truth.
-Per ACP-T03 §4.4 and the structured-data-extraction scenario doc, when a source is genuinely silent, give the model two honest exits: nullable fields (`type: ['string', 'null']`) and an `unclear` / `not_provided` enum value.
+Per the structured-data-extraction scenario, when a source is genuinely silent, give the model two honest exits: nullable fields (`type: ['string', 'null']`) and an `unclear` / `not_provided` enum value.
 Without these escape hatches, required-string fields force fabrication and the leak rate climbs above 5%.

 Prompt Engineering Techniques mechanics, painterly diagram featuring Loop mascot.